THE BEST FRIEND

 Ask all the tribes of mankind, from one end of the world to the other, and you will nowhere hear of a deed like this.
 None was ever so high and stooped down so low as Jesus the Son of God: none ever gave so costly a proof of his friendship; none ever paid so much and endured so much to do good to others.
 Never was there such a friend in deed as Jesus Christ!

 3. Do we want a mighty and powerful friend?
 Such a friend is Jesus Christ.

 (c) He is able to preserve to the end all who believe in Him, and become His disciples.
-He can give them grace to overcome the world, the flesh and the devil, and fight a good fight at the last.
+He can give them grace to overcome the world, the flesh and the devil, and fight a good fight to the last.
 He can lead them on safely in spite of every temptation, carry them home through a thousand dangers, and keep them faithful, though they stand alone and have none to help them.
-“He is able to save them to the uttermost that come unto God by Him.”
-(Heb.
-7.25).
+“He is able to save them to the uttermost that come unto God by him” (Heb.
+7:25).

 4. Do we want a loving and affectionate friend?
 Such a friend is Jesus Christ.